PennController/penncontroller.github.io/advanced-tutorial/8_creating-trial-template.md

 ## Trial templates

-Each iteration of the **Tutorial** experiment has four items and thus four trials.
+Each iteration of the **AdvancedTutorial** experiment has four items and thus four experimental trials.

 We could copy-and-paste the `"experimental-trial"` trial code multiple times and change variable names as necessary, but this method is not recommended